LunaBitar1998/Image-Registeraion-for-Chest-CT-volumes/README.md

   - **B-Spline transformation** for local deformations.

 ### **4️⃣ Landmark Transformation**
-- Apply **Transformix** to predict the exhale landmarks from the inhale landmarks.
+- Apply **Transformix** to predict the exhale landmarks from the inhale landmarks using the transformation file resulting from the registerion step.

 ### **5️⃣ Evaluation**
 - Compute the **TRE (Target Registration Error) after registration** to assess alignment accuracy.